Juangmcz/reservation-app/readme.md

 ## Description
-This solution was developed using Domain Driven Design (DDD), which focuses on developing an ubiquitous language and efficiently managing the resources in the business solution in collaboration with a domain expert.
+This solution was developed using Domain Driven Design (DDD), which focuses on developing a ubiquitous language and efficiently managing the resources in the business solution in collaboration with a domain expert.

 The main purpose of this reservation app is to provide the user and the hair salon with an easy way to manage reservations for any kind of service that the salon offers to its customers.